pace/cloud-sdk-ios/docs/index.md

 - The property `paramCount` of `POIKit.CommandType` now returns `Int?` instead of `Int`
 - We've removed the `Stage` environment completely.
 Please use `Sandbox` during testing and `Production` for everything else.

+### From 11.x.x to 12.x.x

+- Xcode 14 is required

 ## Contribute
 ### Localizable Strings Generation
 To generate our localized strings that are part of `AppKit` we use [SwiftGen](https://github.com/SwiftGen/SwiftGen).
-Path to `Strings` file: `PACECloudSDK/Generated/Strings.swift`
-Path to `Localizable` files: `PACECloudSDK/AppKit/Localization`
+Path to `Strings` file: `PACECloudSDK/Generated/Strings.swift` Path to `Localizable` files: `PACECloudSDK/AppKit/Localization`